oisinmulvihill/stomper/README.md

 I've looked at the stomp client by Jason R. Briggs.
 I've based some of the 'function to message' generation on how his client does it.
-The client can be found at the follow address however it isn't a dependancy.
+The client can be found at the follow address however it isn't a dependency.

 - `stompy <http://www.briggs.net.nz/log/projects/stomppy>`_